 Top of the page

-Your foot exam shows you are at moderate risk for having foot complications.
-Your healthcare provider will talk with you about any extra appointments you might need for your feet.
+Your foot exam shows you are at moderate risk for having foot problems.

-Blood sugar or AIC
+Blood sugar or A1C

 For 24/7 nurse advice and general health information call Health Link at 811.

-Current as of: April 15, 2020
+Current as of: September 17, 2021

 Author: Diabetes, Obesity & Nutrition Strategic Clinical Network, Alberta Health Services